grubwieser/Datalake-training/README.md

 # Apache Spark on Dataproc - Datalake Demo

-Apache Spark on Dataproc provides features to allow you to build an end to end solution for a wide number of use cases.
-This demo notebook focuses on using data from a financial services company who can build a data lake on Google Cloud and show how data enginers, data analysts and data scientists can use Apache Spark can work together to build a model to predict if a customer campaign will result in a deposit being made.
+The collection of notebooks illustrates a financial services company build a data lake on Google Cloud using Spark and Dataproc.
+The team consists of data enginers, data analysts and data scientists who work together to process raw data and enrich it by predicting fradulent transactions.

-This notebook can be easily adapted to show to build a model to predict if a loan should be approved as shown in the video above.

 # Set-up Data Lake and Dataproc
 This demo is designed to be run on Google Cloud Dataproc.
 Follow these steps to create create a Dataproc Cluster and then copy the notebook to your notebooks folder.